 - 3 cloves fresh garlic, minced

-Meanwhile, make the asian glaze by combining equal parts of kecap manis and sweet chilli sauce.
-Add oil, minced garlic and fish sauce.
+- Meanwhile, make the asian glaze by combining the kecap manis, sweet chilli sauce, oil, minced garlic and fish sauce.
 Mix well.

 - Remove wedges from the oven and place salmon fillets directly on wedges.
 Pour 2/3 of the asian glaze over both fillets and return to the oven to cook for 10 minutes.Finally, pour the remaining sauce over the fillets and return to the oven for 5 minutes until sauce caramelises, fish is cooked through, and potatoes are deeply golden.
 Serve.